Subahan Kamal

-Dato' Sri Subahan bin Kamal (Jawi: صبحان بن كمال; born 26 December 1965) is a Malaysian businessman and former politician.
+Subahan bin Kamal (Jawi: صبحان بن كمال; born 26 December 1965) is a Malaysian businessman and former politician.
 He has held numerous board and senior management roles at Malaysian-based companies.
 Subahan is a director at two Bursa Malaysia-listed companies.
 He is chairman at Can-One Berhad, and is non-executive chairman at Alcom Group.
 He is an executive director of ACE Market-listed Gagasan Nadi Cergas Berhad.
 Subahan is executive chairman of FBE Ventures, an F&B company based in Kuala Lumpur, Malaysia.
 He was a member of the United Malays National Organisation (UMNO) party.

 As a sports executive, Subahan is president of the Malaysian Hockey Confederation.
 He began as deputy chairman of Selangor Hockey Association in 2009, becoming chairman in 2011, he was Malaysian Hockey Confederation chairman, holding both roles until 2017.
 He was president of the Football Association of Selangor until July 2018.
 He was the deputy chairman of the Malaysian FA between 2017 and 2021.